-In her request, she asked God for a child and consequently, she promised to give the child back to God for help of God.
-Hannah considered and bore a child, and named him Samuel, in a real sense Heard by God, since she had asked the Lord for him.
+In her request, she asked God for a child and promised to give the child back to God for help.
+Hannah considered and bore a child and named him Samuel, in a real sense Heard by God, since she had asked the Lord for him.

 Who was Hannah in the Bible?

 At the complete opposite pole to Jezebel, Hannah, the mother of Samuel, is one of the shining personalities of God’s people in the Old Testament period.
-Although she is mentioned in only 2 chapters of the Bible, her son Samuel is the defining personality of Israel’s history he dominates much of the book of 1 Samuel, yet Hannah, his mother, is the one who set him on the path of his becoming, launching him into a life of complete dedication to God.
+Although she is mentioned in only two chapters of the Bible, her son Samuel is the defining personality of Israel’s history.
+He dominates much of the book of 1 Samuel, yet Hannah, his mother, is the one who launched him into a life of complete dedication to God.

 What did Samuel do in the Bible?

-Samuel is a figure who, in the stories of the Hebrew Bible obeys the Holy God and also assumes a critical part in the change from the time of the scriptural adjudicators to the organization of a realm under Saul, and again in progress from Saul to David.
+Samuel is a figure who, in the stories of the Hebrew Bible, obeys the Holy God and also assumes a critical part in the change from the time of the scriptural adjudicators to the organization of a realm under Saul, and again in progress from Saul to David.
 He is revered as a prophet by Muslims, Jews, and Christians.
-Notwithstanding his job in the Hebrew Scriptures, Samuel is referenced in the New Testament, in rabbinical writing, and the second section of the Qur’an (albeit here not by name).
-He is additionally treated in the fifth through seventh books of Josephus’ Antiquities of the Jews, written in the main century CE (AD).
+Notwithstanding his job in the Hebrew Scriptures, Samuel is referenced in the New Testament, in rabbinical writing.
+And in the second section of the Qur’an (albeit here, not by name).
+He is additionally treated in the fifth through seventh books of Josephus’ Antiquities of the Jews, written in the primary century CE (AD).
 He is first called the Seer in 1 Samuel 9:9.

 What is the meaning of the name Samuel?

-Assuming you’re searching for a name that is recognizable, customary and ascending in notoriety, you should think about the name Samuel.
-Dutifulness and regard are the most effective ways we can show God we love him.
+Assuming you’re searching for a name that is recognizable, customary, and ascending in notoriety, you should think about the name Samuel.
+Dutifulness and regard are the most effective ways to show God we love him.
 While individuals of his time were annihilated by their childishness, Samuel stood apart as a praiseworthy person.
-Like Samuel, we can keep away from the defilement of this world assuming we place God first in our life.
+Like Samuel, we can keep away from the defilement of this world, assuming we place God first in our life.

-The name Samuel is from the Old Testament of the Bible, and gets from a Hebrew expression meaning all things considered “God has heard” or “name of God.”
-Samuel from the Bible is regarded by Jews, Christians, and Muslims as a wise prophet, judge, and head of old Israel.
+The name Samuel is from the Old Testament of the Bible and gets from a Hebrew expression meaning, all things considered, “God has heard” or “name of God.”
+Jews, Christians, and Muslims regard Samuel from the Bible as a wise prophet, judge, and head of old Israel.